 Do you have any advice for working mums on how to progress and succeed?

 In order to get the right balance, it’s important to listen to the kids about school activities, and strictly comply to family time – not doing any work at the weekends at all, put it aside and spend time with the kids!
 On a daily basis, I would rather sleep less and make sure I see them before school.
 I have three daughters, one is 21, one is 15 and the youngest is 11.
 They are all still very close to me, despite one studying abroad.

 Do you think that your gender has ever hindered you or blocked any career progression?

 I don’t think so at all.
 In terms of my previous roles in developing the platform for the bank, there has always been more of a focus on talent, competence, and attitude, rather than things like gender.
 I would say it’s more about my capability and delivery of work than anything.

 What is the main thing you’ve seen in any organisation that works from a diversity point of view or that enables women to progress?

 You have to start with team culture and leverage from that.
 I don’t think we should necessarily focus on female or male, but the culture should have a balanced view as a whole, so that all voices are heard, and that’s the way people progress and bring the company success.
 Once people are at the table, it’s important that there is an inclusive environment where they can share their thoughts and perspectives.
 It requires effort from the whole team to maintain open and respectful communication.

 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 Always stay modest, because no one is perfect.
-Success is down to the contributions of multiple team members, so make sure you listen and give them a chance to develop their own careers and this will ultimately benefit for the company itself.Posted about 3 years ago
+Success is down to the contributions of multiple team members, so make sure you listen and give them a chance to develop their own careers and this will ultimately benefit for the company itself.Posted over 4 years ago